Top FAQs About Income-Driven Repayment Plans

 Are you struggling with your federal student loan payments?
 On an income-driven repayment (IDR) plan, your monthly payment is based on your income and family size.
-Our newest IDR plan, the Saving on a Valuable Education (SAVE) Plan, has unique benefits that can lower payments for many borrowers.
 Applying is free.

 1